 This raises the question as to whether or not there are any circumstances in which those who are faithful to Jesus Christ (or God) can reasonably expect Him to be faithful to them?
-The following scriptures will help in answering this question.
+The following scriptures should help in answering this question.

 Deuteronomy 7:9 says,” [K]now that the LORD your God, He is God, the faithful God who keeps covenant and mercy for a thousand generations with those who love Him and keep His commandments. . . .”

 Before Jesus Christ was incarnated as a human being, certain people could expect God (the Father) to be faithful to them, provided that they loved God and kept His commandments.
 These people included notables such as Abraham, Isaac, Jacob, and a number of prophets.
-Although God certainly protected these people, there is no indication in Deuteronomy 7:9 nor in any other Old Testament scripture that God promised to protect from serious adversities everyone who loves Him and keeps His commandments.
+Although God certainly protected these people, there is no indication in Deuteronomy 7:9 or in any other Old Testament scripture that God promised to protect from serious adversities everyone who loves Him and keeps His commandments.

 Likewise, there is no scripture in the New Testament that provides assurance that God (or Jesus Christ) will protect Christians or anyone else who loves Him and is faithful to Him.
 The two following New Testament scriptures address circumstances in which God will be faithful.

 1 Corinthians 1:9: asserts, “God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.”